TimBenedet/BrewLab/README.md

-# BrewLab - Beer Recipe Manager & Viewer
+# BrewCrafter - Beer Recipe Manager & Viewer

-BrewLab is a web application designed for homebrewers and beer enthusiasts to visualize and manage their beer recipes.
+BrewCrafter is a web application designed for homebrewers and beer enthusiasts to visualize and manage their beer recipes.
 Its primary function is to parse and display recipes formatted in **BeerXML**, presenting them in a user-friendly and detailed interface.
 It also includes a **BrewCrafter Label** tool to design simple beer labels.
 The application is built as a static site, making it easy to host on platforms like Vercel or GitHub Pages.

 This project was developed with the assistance of AI tools, including **Gemini**, and built using **Firebase Studio**.
 It's optimized for easy deployment on **Vercel**.